danfuzz/samizdat/blur/README.md

 * `--target=<file>` &mdash; Indicate that this rule produces the named target file.

+* `--value=<string>` &mdash; Adds an arbitrary value passed to commands, when the targets are out-of-date.
+This is most useful within a req/target group.

 * `--msg=<string>` &mdash; Causes the given message to be emitted when the rule is considered out-of-date.